Martian-Technologies/Logic-Graph-Creator/docs/building.md

 ## Prerequestites
 QT6 is required to build this project.
 On MacOS or Linux you can get the libraries from your package manager.
 On Windows you can either build QT yourself, or [download it](https://www.qt.io/download-qt-installer).
 Make sure that the QT compiler bin and lib directories are added to your system PATH variable [(guide)](https://youtu.be/rnogAji_I5E?si=yG-h8Z5A5h3anPI3&t=97).
+> On Windows: Gatality only builds with MSVC on Windows.
+Make sure you install QT with MSVC and not MinGW.
+Also make sure you have installed [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/)

 ## Getting the source
 You can start by cloning this repo.
 We use git submodules to keep all of the other dependencies within the project.